Tazmainiandevil/Useful.Extensions/README.md

 returns false

-_ValueOrDefault_ - Retreives the value of the nullable or the default of the type if there is not a value or specified default value
+_ValueOrDefault_ - Retrieves the value of the nullable or the default of the type if there is not a value or specified default value

 e.g.